Permissions scenarios

 You have two groups, Group A and Group B, and two workspaces, Workspace 1 and Workspace 2.

-Group A has permission to use ROSE, and permission to access Workspace 1.
+Group A has permission to use Staging Explorer, and permission to access Workspace 1.
 This is your typical Client Domain Admin group.

 Group B has permission to access Workspace 2.
 This is a typical Review group.